Touring production of VANG: a drama about recent immigrant farmers

 The public often thinks of farmers as white males of European ancestry living in isolated rural areas.
 And the public often thinks of immigrants as those who have slipped into the United States to take advantage of assistance programs.
 Vang blows both of those stereotypes and opens discussion about how farming is done in the United States and how immigrants have become part of the larger agricultural picture.

 The entire play runs an hour and has two actors, male and female, who take on the parts of all 8 immigrants.
 The play calls for a spare stage with simple movement and props.
-Dennis Chamberlin’s photos of the immigrants are projected on the walls of the theatre and bring both artistic grace and reality to the performance.
+Deni Chamberlin’s photos of the immigrants are projected on the walls of the theatre and bring both artistic grace and reality to the performance.

 With the aid of a grant from the ISU CEAH, Swander, Chamberlin and Foss have been touring the play across the U.S.